-Abbott also holds certain investments with a carrying value of approximately \$255 million that are accounted for under the equity method of accounting and other equity investments with a carrying value of approximately \$195 million that do not have a readily determinable fair value.
+Abbott also holds certain investments as of June 30, 2018 with a carrying value of approximately \$260 million that are accounted for under the equity method of accounting and other equity investments with a carrying value of approximately \$245 million that do not have a readily determinable fair value.
+The \$245 million carrying value includes an unrealized gain of approximately \$50 million on an investment.
+The gain was recorded in the second quarter of 2018 and relates to an observable price change for a similar investment of the same issuer.